14all-agency/shopify-llms-txt-directory/https-montenegra-london-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0958/3352/2551/files/all-over-print-unisex-wide-leg-pants-white-front-690a72ebe7a28.jpg?v=1762292528
     Price: £75.00 GBP
-- [Montenégra Indoor Slippers](https://montenegra-london.com/products/montenegra-indoor-slippers): US 7 - 8 EU size 40 - 41 Heel to toe (inside), in 10.39 Width, in 4.09 These luxurious slippers are a home staple that now becomes even more stylish thanks to Montenégras touch.
+- [Montenégra Indoor Slippers - Silky White and Black](https://montenegra-london.com/products/montenegra-indoor-slippers): US 7 - 8 EU size 40 - 41 Heel to toe (inside), in 10.39 Width, in 4.09 These luxurious slippers are a home staple that now becomes even more stylish thanks to Montenégras touch.
 Each slipper is made 100% with soft, comfy flannel fleece fabric while the outer sole is flexible, anti-skid, and delivers a higher durability along with a better grip on shiny floors..: Material: 100% polyester outer-layer and lining.: Black rubber sole.: Removable insole
-  Updated: 2025-11-21T17:58:15Z
+  Updated: 2025-12-13T12:41:30Z
   Vendor: Printify
   Product Type: Shoes
   Availability: Available